Achieving a Healthy Weight

 You might have also heard of ‘metabolic syndrome’ - a state, where the metabolic system is severely out of balance, termed 'sluggish', causing ill health.
 Metabolic syndrome is a collective term for certain risk factors such as high blood pressure, high cholesterol, obesity, heart disease, chronic fatigue and diabetes.
 Individuals with metabolic syndrome may even suffer several of these conditions at once.

-Metabolic syndrome is a multifaceted condition influenced by a combination of factors such as chronic stress, hormonal imbalances/thyroid issues, sleep disorders, insulin resistance, gastrointestinal issues such as SIBO, sedentary lifestyle, dietary factors and lifestyle factors (i.e. night shifts where circadian rhythm is severely disrupted).
+Metabolic syndrome is a multifaceted condition influenced by a combination of factors such as chronic stress, hormonal imbalances/thyroid issues, sleep disorders, insulin resistance, gastrointestinal issues such as SIBO, infections, autoimmunity, sedentary lifestyle, dietary factors and lifestyle factors (i.e. night shifts where circadian rhythm is severely disrupted) etc...

 But what does it really mean, and can we do something about it?
-Can we take charge of our metabolism?
+Can we take charge of our metabolism and our health?

 Understanding one's metabolism is therefore essential for making informed 'lifestyle' choices to achieve the best outcomes...We just need to know how…